 Prerequisites

-In this post we are going to use the built in function abs() and fabs().
+In this post, we are going to use the built-in function abs() and fabs().
 The latter function is part of the math module and, therefore, we don’t need to install anything.
-However, if you plan on working with Pandas you will have to install this Python package.
+However, if you plan on working with Pandas, you must install this Python package.

-Now, before we go on with the examples on how to get the absolute value of a number using Python, we will answer to questions.
+Now, before we go on with the examples of how to get the absolute value of a number using Python, we will answer to questions.

 Python abs() Function

 The Python abs() function is one of the math functions in Python.
 This function will return the positive absolute value of a specific number or an expression.
 In the next sections, we will see plenty of examples of how to get the absolute value in Python.
-First, however, we are going to have a look at the syntax of the abs() function.
+First, however, we will look at the syntax of the abs() function.

 Python abs syntax

-The syntax of the abs() function is shown below, Here’s how to get the absolute value in Python:
+The syntax of the abs() function is shown below.
+Here is how to get the absolute value in Python:

 # Get absolute value of x